makeplans/makeplans-custom-forms/readme.md

 Custom field example: `{% text 'Car model', 'car_model', 'data-required="true"' %}`

 Please be aware that this is only done client side in the browser.
 We do not do any server side verification of these additional required fields.

+### Use standard labels for standard fields

+If you need to override HTML attributes or set options for a standard field you do not need to set a custom label.
+You can use the standard system label by setting the label to `nil`: `{% phone nil, 'data-required="true"' %}`.

 ### Additional options